jchip/publish-util/README.md

 ## `publishUtil` configs:

+You can configure some behaviors with `publishUtil` in your `package.json`.

 | Config            | Description                                                  | Default |
 | ----------------- | ------------------------------------------------------------ | ------- |
 | `remove`          | array of keys and nesting keys to remove from `package.json` |         |